 This workshop will serve as a guided exploration of combining and creating relief, intaglio, and mono printing and experimenting with a variety of image making in prints.
 We will carve, incise, transfer images, and learn the secrets of ink on paper.
 Students will be encouraged to develop individual projects layering plates and creating textural images built from a variety of materials.
 In the spirit of green printing, the workshop features environmentally-friendly water miscible inks.
 Printmaking experience in monotype, relief, or lithography is desirable but not mandatory.

-Intro to Printmaking
+Introduction to Collagraph Printmaking

 Mondays & Tuesdays